MiddCORE Immersion is intense.

-MiddCORE is for highly motivated college students and recent graduates who have a desire to build leadership and communication skills, and develop an entrepreneurial mindset.
+MiddCORE is for highly motivated college students and recent college graduates who have a desire to build leadership and communication skills while developing an entrepreneurial mindset.
 Students should be comfortable in collaborative settings and be prepared for forty hours a week of impact-focused, project-based learning.

 What visas do international students need to attend?

-Non-U.S. citizens must have a valid U.S. visa status that allows full-time study during the dates of the MiddCORE program ( June 2-27 2014 ) to be eligible to apply.
-(Please note: Students cannot participate in our program with a tourist visa status (B-1/B-2) or through the Visa Waiver Program (ESTA) because neither allows full-time study.)
+Non-U.S. citizens must have a valid U.S. visa status that allows full-time study during the dates of the MiddCORE program ( June 2-27, 2014 ) to be eligible to apply.
+(Please note: Students cannot participate in our program with a tourist visa status (B-1/B-2) or through the Visa Waiver Program (ESTA) because neither allow full-time study.)

 U.S. Lawful Permanent Residents are eligible to attend.